Kestose: Impact of kestose-1 on glucose metabolism in rats with type 2 diabetes

 Studies on rats have shown that the consumption of kestose-1 helps the propagation of probiotics such as Anaerostipes caccae in the intestinal microflora.
 These probiotics are butyrate producer bacteria, which through the production of butyrate contribute to glucose tolerance and weight loss in rodents.
 Also, the consumption of kestose-1 by rats promotes the multiplication of probiotics of the bifidobacteria class, which produce the metabolites acetate and lactate, which in turn Anaerostipes caccae also uses to synthesize butyrate.

 Impact of kestose-1 on symptoms of the atopic dermatitis disease

 Studies show the positive effect of consumption of prebiotic kestose-1 on the reproduction of microorganisms Faecalibacterium prausnitzii, which have an anti-inflammatory effect due to the production of short-chain fatty acid - butyrate.
 Butyrate in turn promotes the differentiation of regulatory T cells, which have the function of suppressing the production of T helper 2 cytokines that cause inflammatory processes in allergic reactions such as atopic dermatitis disease.
 Significant results were achieved with the consumption of kestose-1 for multiplication of Faecalibacterium prausnitzii probiotic, and in the consequence of relief of symptoms of atopic dermatitis disease in children aged 2 to 5 years, after 6 weeks of consumption of kestose-1 in food.

+Other activities

+1-Kestose supplementation has been found to increase dopamine and serotonin levels in the brain and increase locomotor activity in rodents.
+The intervention increased levels of the gut bacteria Bifidobacteria and Akkermansia and decreased other species.